pulumi/docs/quickstart/gcp/tutorial-gce-webserver.md

 ## Updating the Pulumi program

 Now that we have an instance of our Pulumi program deployed, we may want to make changes.
-We do this by updating our Pulumi program to define the new state we want our infrastructure to be in, then and running `pulumi update` to commit the changes.
+We do this by updating our Pulumi program to define the new state we want our infrastructure to be in, then and running `pulumi up` to commit the changes.

 1. Replace the creation of the two firewall and instance with the following.
 This exposes an additional port and adds a startup script to run a simple HTTP server at startup.